homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 ![ghidra recast variable](imgs/guide_07.png "Ghidra: Recast variable")

-Bare and behold!, that while taking 4 bits at a time has transformed in something much readable (I also renamed puVar5, param_3 and __n for a much dramatic readability effect):
+Bare and behold!, that while taking 4 bits at a time has transformed in something more readable (I also renamed puVar5, param_3 and __n for a much dramatic readability effect):

 ```
   challenge_container = (uchar *)malloc(mac_address_len + 0x1d);